Gunmen kill five Egyptian police south of Cairo

-Three gunmen on a motorbike attacked police in al-Badrasheen area of Giza province, 30 km (20 miles) south of Cairo, killing two officers and three conscripts in the latest attack on Egyptian security forces battling an Islamist insurgency.
+Three gunmen on a motorbike attacked police in al-Badrasheen area of Giza province, 30 km (20 miles) south of Cairo, killing two officers and three conscripts, the agency said citing a security source.

 “A police officer who was near the site of the attack exchanged fire with the assailants forcing them to flee,” the ministry statement said.